New York Residential Lease Agreement

 Does a landlord have to provide a copy of the lease in New York?

-Landlords must provide tenants with a fully executed copy of the lease agreement within 30 days of signing.
-(Housing Stability & Tenant Protection Act of 2019)
+Yes.
+New York landlords must provide tenants with a fully executed copy of the signed residential lease agreement within 30 days after signing (Housing Stability & Tenant Protection Act of 2019).

 What is the grace period for rent in New York?